Learn All About Centipedes: What Attracts Them and How to Get Rid of Them

 Here are the main tricks to centipede control:

 1. If you spot a centipede, kill it!
-Often, there are only a tiny number of centipedes in your home and a kill-on-sight policy does the trick.
+Often, there are only a small number of centipedes in your home and a kill on sight policy does the trick.

 2. Cover basement drains with a screen cover since that is a prime way centipedes get into your house.

-3. Use boric acid or diatomaceous earth to “poison the soil” in key centipede traffic zones.
+3. Use boric acide or diatomaceous earth to “poison the soil” in key centipede traffic zones.

 4. Use a pyrethrin fog/spray to kill centipedes on contact.

 5. Put pesticide powder (designed for centipedes) into cracks in concrete, dark corners, and other spots where centipedes are fond of “hiding out.”
-But you can’t use bait since this pest seeks only living, moving prey.
+But you can’t use baits as such since this particular pest seeks after only living, moving prey.

 6. Create a barrier around your house by heavily dousing the soil in a “wall” of poisoned dirt.